Ferries from

 The Oban (Stewart Island) to Bluff ferry is the main ferry route from Stewart Island to New Zealand.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Stewart Island to New Zealand sail approximately 13 times per week and are provided by Stewart Island Experience.
+Ferries from Stewart Island to New Zealand sail approximately 13 times per week with Stewart Island Experience.

-The Stewart Island to New Zealand ferries sail in approximately 1 hour.
+The ferry from Stewart Island to New Zealand takes approximately 1 hour.

-Is there a car ferry from Stewart Island to New Zealand?
+Can I take my car on the ferry from Stewart Island to New Zealand?

-No, currently you can not take a car on the ferry from Stewart Island to New Zealand.
+No, you currently cannot take your car on the ferry from Stewart Island to New Zealand.

 How far is Stewart Island from New Zealand?

-The distance between Stewart Island and New Zealand is 25 miles (40km) and 22 nautical miles.
+The distance between Stewart Island and New Zealand is approximately 25 miles, 40km or 22 nautical miles.

-How much does a ferry cost from Stewart Island to New Zealand?
+How much is the ferry from Stewart Island to New Zealand?

 Ferry from Oban (Stewart Island) to Bluff

-The Oban (Stewart Island) to Bluff ferry ferry sails approximately 17 times weekly with a crossing time of 1 hour.
+The Oban (Stewart Island) to Bluff ferry sails approximately 13 times per week, with a crossing time of 1 hour.

 How to book ferry tickets from Stewart Island to New Zealand